What are the challenges that businesses confront with data management, and how can they be addressed?

 1- Sheer volume of data

 Every day, it is estimated that 2.5 quintillion bytes of data are created, and guess what?
 The majority of this data is generated by various types of enterprises.
 As a result, the organization now faces new challenges in terms of obtaining, maintaining, and generating value from data.

 The more data is collected, the more monitoring and validation would be required and the hardest it becomes to manage the full lifecycle of data.

 By effectively managing them, they may gain a better understanding of consumer behavior and market trends, allowing them to make more forceful decisions, enhance processes, improve their marketing campaigns, and optimize products and services.

-Typically, when there is a large volume of data, challenges such as data categorization, raw data processing, data accuracy, and so on arise.
+Typically dealing with data introduces challenges such as data categorization, raw data processing, data accuracy, and so on arise.

 The trick is to comprehend the data itself.
 How is it created?
 What is it used for?
 What are its applications?
 How accurate is the data?
 Is a single point in time value more essential than a trend value over time?